New characterization of Robertson-Walker geometries involving a single timelike curve: Introduction

 The main idea behind the proof of this theorem is to show that the local condition along the curve together with the global assumptions are sufficient to prove that that expansion $\expansion$ of $\flow$ must be constant on each slice $\SigmaUU_t$.
 We can then rely on the known characterization mentioned above to reach the conclusion.

-The method of proof is based on the construction of stereopraphic coordinates at each $\SigmaUU_t$ centered at the point $\oo(t)$ and associated uniquely to an arbitrary choice of orthonormal frame $\{X_A(t)\}$ at $\oo(t)$.
+The method of proof is based on the construction of stereographic coordinates at each $\SigmaUU_t$ centered at the point $\oo(t)$ and associated uniquely to an arbitrary choice of orthonormal frame $\{X_A(t)\}$ at $\oo(t)$.
 These coordinates not only play a crucial role in the proof, but they also have an added bonus.
-Once the characterization result is obtained, we have as a by-product the form of the Robertson-Walter metric written in terms of coordinates canonically constructed from an arbitrary timelike curve $\oo(t)$ (actually any tranverse curve) and an arbitrary choice of orthonormal space frame $\{ X_A(t)\}$ along $\oo$.
+Once the characterization result is obtained, we have as a by-product the form of the RW metric written in terms of coordinates canonically constructed from an arbitrary timelike curve $\oo(t)$ (actually any tranverse curve) and an arbitrary choice of orthonormal space frame $\{ X_A(t)\}$ along $\oo$.
 The form of the metric involves, besides the scale factor $a(t)$ and the discrete curvature parameter $\curvN \in \{ -1,0,1\}$, three\footnote{Actually we work in arbitrary dimension, but for simplicity we restrict to the four-dimensional case in this description.} functions $\FF_{0A} (t)$ and three functions $\FF_{AB} (t ) = - \FF_{BA}(t)$ associated to the freedom in the curve $\oo(t)$ and the frame $X_{A}(t)$.
-In fact, we show that by an appropriate choice of frame we can always set $\FF_{AB}(t)=0$ if so desired.
+In fact, the functions $\FF_{0A}$ describe the velocity of the observer along the curve with respect to the cosmological flow $\flow$, and we show that by an appropriate choice of frame we can always set $\FF_{AB}(t)=0$ if so desired.
 The precise form of the metric in these coordinates is the content of Theorem \ref{main2}.
-The form of the metric is of course more complicated than any of the standard ones, but the fact that it is canonically adapted to a single arbitrary observer makes it interesting and potentially useful in problems in Cosmology where a privileged observer not at rest with the cosmological flow is involved (e.g. any Earth-based or satellite telescope).
+The form of the metric is of course more complicated than any of the standard ones, but the fact that it is canonically adapted to a single arbitrary observer makes it interesting and potentially useful in problems in Cosmology where a privileged observer not at rest with the cosmological flow is involved, as it happens with our direct observations \cite{Lineweaver1996a} (e.g. any Earth-based or satellite telescope).
+To be precise, the dipole contribution to the CMB due to our peculiar velocity with respect to the cosmological flow can thus be incorporated at the background level of a perturbative approach by setting the peculiar velocity as the three-velocity $v^A=-a^{-1}(t)F_{0B}(t)\delta^{AB}\partial_{z^B}$ in the coordinates of Theorem \ref{main2} (see Remark \ref{velocity}).
+That could help on the disentangling the degeneracy of the Doppler effect, due to the peculiar velocity and a dipolar part of the perturbations (see e.g. \cite{Roldan2016}).